pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/Retrieve EdgeCmd utility help.md

 ## View general help instructions

-Complete the following to view help instructions on how to use the Edgecmd utility:
+Complete the following procedure to view help instructions on how to use the Edgecmd utility:

 1. Open command line.
 2. Type the following in the command line and press Enter.